 note: music adopted 1957, lyrics adopted 1966; the lyrics were changed twice, once when a republic was declared in 1960 and again after a 1966 coup

-Gibraltar name: "Gibraltar Anthem"
+name: "Gibraltar Anthem"

 lyrics/music: Peter EMBERLEY